wolfhaltz/counter_using_vuex_2020/README.md

-# counter_using_vuex_2020
+# What is "counter_using_vuex_2020"?
-Simple page to count clicks of a button using vuex
+Simple page to count clicks at a button using vuex.

+I'm learning Vue.js and Vuex, so <a href="https://www.youtube.com/watch?v=LW9yIR4GoVU">I followed this tutorial to do this counter</a>.